 - Open the private browser window again, making sure to use the same browser, and without clearing your cache.

-- Enter a message, and note the difference in how Answer Bot responds.
+- Enter a message, and note the difference in how the bot responds.

 Testing automatic translation